 Management has reviewed transactions and events occurring subsequent to the balance sheet date through the date of the accompanying independent auditor's report on the financial statements, which is the date that such statements were available for release.
 The financial statements include all events and/or transactions (including estimates) required to be recognized in accordance with the financial reporting framework utilized herein.
-Management has also determined that there are no non-recognized subsequent events which require additional disclosure in order for the financial statements not to be misleading.
+Management has also determined that there are no non-recognized subsequent events, other than the subsequent event described in Note 12, which require additional disclosure in order for the financial statements not to be misleading.